 Silencing refers to techniques used to shut women up when they complain about sexism or other problems.
-It can also affect young men and adults.
+It affects people of all genders and identities.

 (Read more below)